Ezhil-Language-Foundation/Ezhil-Lang/README.md

 break, continue and def-end for defining functions.

-Ezhil language is implemented in a handwritten scanner and parser using the Python programming language in about 1500LOC.
+Ezhil language is implemented in a handwritten scanner and parser using the Python programming language.
+Latest version of Ezhil-Language is v0.6.

 If you would like to tryout the code, all you need is a python interpreter, and the code from